Jip-Hop/jailmaker/README.md

 ## Disclaimer

 **USING THIS SCRIPT IS AT YOUR OWN RISK!
 IT COMES WITHOUT WARRANTY AND IS NOT SUPPORTED BY IXSYSTEMS.**
-**THIS SCRIPT NEEDS MORE COMMUNITY TESTING BEFORE ITS FIRST 1.0.0 RELEASE.**

 ## Summary